Patterns, Elements, and Guidelines for Accessible Styles, Usability, and SEO

 Provide abbreviated cheat sheets that are easy-to-reference

-To determine how to organize and structure all of the patterns, I studied Brad Frost’s approach of atomic design:
+To determine how to organize and structure all of the patterns, I studied Brad Frost’s concept of atomic design:

 Elements: The simplest pieces of UI design like typography, color, icons, etc.